 Form Factor: Mini ITX | Ports: 2 x USB 3.0 / Audio Front Ports | Drive Bays: 2 x 2.5” | Cooling: Passive vents | Weight: 10 Pounds

 SilverStone RVZ02B has set the bar quite high in terms of its functionality and elegant design that features a super slim profile and boasts a black plastic chassis but this does not prevent it from looking premium.
 It houses a Mini ITX motherboard compatible form factor.
 Another significant element of this case would be the 13-inch space to accommodate a graphics card along with the convenience of easy assembly.

-The outer shell comprises of passive vents for efficient cooling along with a set of 2 x USB 3.0 ports.
-It also contains the ability to house two 2.5″ drives and weighs at only 10 pounds which makes it quite lighter as compared to it’s competitors.
+The outer shell comprises passive vents for efficient cooling along with a set of 2 x USB 3.0 ports.
+It also contains the ability to house two 2.5″ drives and weighs only 10 pounds which makes it quite light as compared to its competitors.